 because of its content and political themes.

-doesn't see it as censorship. ''I've been careful not to
+not see it as censorship: ''I've been careful not to

 He said a

 newspaper in Maine ''got so freaked out'' about a strip that